SC-Networks/evalanche-soap-api-connector/docs/milestone.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the milestone by an external id
+Retrieve a milestone by its external id

 ```